MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 ### *Unexpected application exit (crash) subtype*

 Unexpected application exits and the state of the application when that happens​.

+#### android.exit.info

+This event will be triggered when app boots and a previous app exit information is detected.
+This event is used to detect and investigate abnormal app exits.

+The following fields are collected:

+- **description** - The description why app exited.

+- **exit_timestamp** - The timestamp when app exited.

+- **importance** - The importance of the process running at the time of app exit.

+- **pid** - The process id of the process running at the time of app exit.

+- **reason** - The reason why app exited.

+- **status** - The status when app exited.

 #### app.startup.reason